stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - What thresholds or metrics differentiate a poor-quality sample from a high-quality one?
 - What other metrics or properties would be valuable?
 - What is best way to define and handle outliers?
-- What is the best way to examine cohort intergrity, meaning category based tests of samples to find  experiemtal ouliers tha  may be of sufficent quality if examined alone?
+- What is the best way to examine cohort intergrity, meaning category based tests of samples to find experimental outliers that are of sufficent quality if examined alone?